idofri/woo-zap-mirror/readme.txt

 It is advisable to exclude and prevent the mirror site from being cached in any way.

 == Changelog ==

+= 1.4.6 =
+* Fixed empty var condition for default attributes.
+* Show empty XML even when no products are present.

 = 1.4.5 =
 * Allow zeros in saved options.